I Want to Apply.

 Scholarship Deadline: March 1 of your senior year.

 *WOU features rolling admissions, meaning it reviews applications throughout the year and applicants can select the start term of their choice.
 For those hoping to start the next fall, we will start sending out decisions on completed files starting September 1 of the previous year.
 Fall term applicants are encouraged to apply for admission by Feb.
 1 so that, if accepted, they can access the scholarship application.
 After a file is complete and all application materials are received, Admissions strives to complete the review process with two weeks.
-Admissions decision letters are sent via USPS mail.
+Notification of admission is shared via email and mail.

 Application Procedures for Incoming Freshmen

-- If your GPA is below 3.0, have a teacher or counselor sent a letter of recommendation via email to email@example.com or via mail to Admissions, 345 Monmouth Ave.
+- If your cumulative high school grade point average is below 3.0, have a teacher or counselor send a letter of recommendation via email to email@example.com or via mail to Admissions, 345 Monmouth Ave.
 N., Monmouth, OR 97361.
-If you graduated high school more than three years ago, you don’t have to submit a recommendation letter or form.

 - If you’ve earned any college credits before starting at WOU, you’ll need to submit a transcript from each college or university attended.

-The Admissions Office reserves the right to rescind the admission of any student who fails to meet the conditions of their admission to WOU.
+Admissions reserves the right to rescind the admission of any student who fails to meet the conditions of their admission to WOU.

 Students who do not meet the regular admission requirements may be asked to submit additional items.
 Please see our Comprehensive Review page for details.